d0tTino/Culture/README.md

 ## Recent Updates

-### DSPy L1 Summary Generation Integration
+### DSPy Memory Summarization Integration

-The project now leverages DSPy for generating Level 1 (L1) summaries in the agent's cognitive cycle, marking a significant improvement over the previous direct LLM call approach:
+The project now leverages DSPy for generating both Level 1 (L1) and Level 2 (L2) summaries in the agent's cognitive cycle, marking a significant improvement over the previous direct LLM call approach:

-- **Enhanced Quality**: Creates more concise, relevant, and coherent summaries by using DSPy's structured approach to prompting
+- **Enhanced L1 Summaries**: More concise, relevant, and coherent session-level summaries through DSPy's structured approach to prompting
+- **Enhanced L2 Summaries**: Higher-quality chapter-level summaries that synthesize multiple L1 summaries into comprehensive insights
-- **Role and Mood Awareness**: Takes into account the agent's current role and mood to produce contextually appropriate summaries
+- **Context-Aware Processing**: Takes into account the agent's current role, mood trends, and goals to produce contextually appropriate summaries
 - **Robust Implementation**: Includes fallback mechanisms when DSPy is unavailable
 - **Future Optimization Ready**: Contains example infrastructure for future optimization using DSPy's learning capabilities

-This implementation significantly improves the quality of memory summarization, which in turn enhances memory retrieval, RAG results, and overall agent behavior coherence.
-The integration exists in the memory consolidation phase of the agent's cognitive cycle.
+This implementation significantly improves the quality of memory summarization at both levels of the hierarchical memory system, resulting in better long-term memory representation and more relevant information retrieval during agent cognition.

+### Memory Pruning Improvements

+L2 summary pruning functionality has been implemented to manage long-term growth of the memory system:

+- **Automatic Cleanup**: Removes older L2 summaries based on configurable age thresholds
+- **Configurable Parameters**: Added control settings in the configuration system
+- **Preservation of Recent Information**: Ensures only truly outdated information is removed while preserving important recent memory

 ### DSPy Action Intent Selection Experiment